DaIsimsiz/AR-planetDef-Builder/README.md

 - Put the `import.xml` inside
 - Launch the app

+## Notice
+Any bugs caused by fiddling around with the AppData files will not be fixed.
+Report them only if they were caused by the program without your interference.

 ## Dependencies
 If the app does not work, try installing **.NET 7 Runtime** manually.